The E. M. Viquesney Doughboy Database

 Picture

 The monument was funded by public subscription and dedicated Sunday, May 27, 1927 during the annual G.A.R.
 Decoration Day Service.
 A parade formed on Main Street and marched to the cemetery for speeches and decoration of graves.
 It then reformed and marched back to the courthouse square for the unveiling of the statue.
-The statue was presented by Beaver Club representative Howard Briceland to American Legion Post Commander Elmer Call, who accepted in on behalf of the county citizens (see below regarding the Beaver Club).
+The statue was presented by Beaver Club representative Howard Briceland to American Legion Post Commander Elmer Call, who accepted in on behalf of the county citizens.
 Mr. Briceland then called on E.M.
 Viquesney, the sculptor and a Spencer resident, for a few remarks.
 After music and group singing by the crowd of 3,500 in attendance, the cords that drew the flags from the statue were drawn by Mrs. W.A.
 Highet, whose son was killed in the war, and Mrs. Wm.
 Call, whose son was the first Owen Countian to be killed in it.

 The stone base on which the statue stands was quarried at Romona, taken to Bedford where it was milled, and returned to Spencer in the spring of 1926.